Human-in-the-Loop Feature Selection Using Interpretable Kolmogorov-Arnold Network-based Double Deep Q-Network: Methodology

 \subsection{KAN}

-In our approach, the KAN-based architecture is structured with widths of [64, 8, 10] for the input, hidden, and output layers.
+We now instantiate KAN as the DDQN head, following the background in Sec. {\ref{sec:2}}-{\ref{back:kan}}.In our approach, the KAN-based architecture is structured with widths of [64, 8, 10] for the input, hidden, and output layers.
 Both the Q-network and target network use this compact configuration to capture complex feature interactions efficiently.
 Each KAN layer combines a spline function and a residual basis function, formulated as:

 where \(b(x) = silu(x)\) serves as a non-linear basis function, while \(spline(x) = \sum_i c_i B_i(x)\) utilizes trainable B-splines for flexible approximation.
 With spline order \(k=3\) over a specified grid, this layered structure dynamically adjusts to feature relevance throughout training.
 For optimization, \(w_b\) and \(w_s\) are initialized carefully: \(w_b\) uses Xavier initialization, ensuring balanced layer activation scales, while \(w_s\) is set to 1, with the initial spline function close to zero.
 The model’s spline grids adapt to changing input activations, extending KAN’s effective region for learning.
-By leveraging these optimizations and not training biases or spline parameters directly, the KAN achieves significant performance gains with reduced neurons in the hidden layer—showing a parameter-efficient architecture that improves interpretability.
+The choice of KAN for the Q-network is theoretically motivated by its property of local plasticity, which mitigates catastrophic forgetting common in global MLP updates.
+We provide a detailed theoretical analysis of KAN approximation bias and gradient stability in Appendix \ref{app:kan}.